aliceyh7/Alice_ECE_IndependentStudy_S24/README.md

 # IoT Camera-Assisted Localization for AR in Simulated and Real-World Environments

-This repository holds the code I write in the Spring 2024 semester as a part of the Duke ECE Independent Study.
+This repository holds the code I write in the Spring 2024 semester as a part of my Duke ECE Independent Study.
-Evaluate the precision of user position detection in both Unity-based simulated 3D spaces and real-world lab environments.

 ## Research Overview: